 - Email a summary of the advice

-- Use the Quick Reference section to access supporting information and details such as "Guidance for Administering Reversal Agents" and "Components of the Clinician-Patient Discussion."
+- Use the Quick Reference section to access supporting information and details such as "Guidance for Anticoagulation Reversal/Hemostasis" and "Components of the Clinician-Patient Discussion."

 The app is part of ACC's Anticoagulation Initiative, a comprehensive quality effort to improve care for patients on anticoagulation therapy.
-Financial support for the app was provided by Boehringer Ingelheim, Daiichi Sankyo, Inc. and Janssen Pharmaceuticals, Inc. All content was independently developed with no sponsor involvement.
+Support for the app was provided by Boehringer Ingelheim, Daiichi Sankyo, Inc. and Janssen Pharmaceuticals, Inc. All content was independently developed with no sponsor involvement.

 To download the app for free, use the links below, or search "ManageAnticoag" on the web or in your app store.

 Help the ACC find new and better ways to deliver guideline content to clinicians.
 Share your feedback: